 The Unesco World Heritage City of Salvador is the beating heart of Afro-Brazilian culture.
 It was once a major port for the slave trade, and has managed to preserve strong African influence ever since.
 Afro-Latin music rings through the streets, and wild festivals happen frequently – particularly on Tuesday nights in the Pelourinho district.
 See a Capoeira performance, an African-style dance and martial art, or experience a Candomble ceremony, a local religion that blends Catholicism with beliefs brought from Benin and Nigeria.
 To relax, take a horse and cart to one of the city’s lively beaches and feast on acaraje (a deep fried bean snack), sold at most beach shacks.

-Get there: Take a domestic flight from either Rio or Sao Paulo.
+Get there: Take a domestic flight from either Rio (2 hours) or Sao Paulo (2.5 hours).

 Stay: For some rare peace and quiet in this lively city, try Hotel Casa do Amarelindo: a gorgeous townhouse with a rooftop pool, panoramic sea views, tasty tapas and lethal cocktails.